Why choose Malta for investment or immigration purposes?

 In order to qualify for this program, the Main Applicant would be considered eligible under the following criteria:

-- The Main Applicant must possess, a qualifying Property: either leasing a property at a yearly rent of EUR9,600 in Malta or EUR 8,750 in the South of Malta or Gozo or by purchasing an immovable property having a market value of EUR 275,000 in Malta or EUR220,000 in Gozo or in the South of Malta, the property is to be held for a minimum of 5 years;
+- The Main Applicant must possess a qualifying Property, i.e. either leasing a property at a yearly rent of €9,600 in Malta or €8,750 in the South of Malta or Gozo or by purchasing an immovable property having a market value of €275,000 in Malta or €220,000 in Gozo or in the South of Malta.
+The property is to be held for a minimum of 5 years;

 - Be in possession of a sickness insurance across the whole of EU and health care for the Main Applicant and his dependants;

-- Chargeable at a tax rate of 15% on all income (less tax rebate as applicable) received in or remitted to Malta from foreign sources, subject to a minimum tax liability of EUR15,000.
+- Main Applicant must be in receipt of a stable and regular resources of income covering themselves and their dependant without recourse to the social assistance system in Malta.
+The income is chargeable at a tax rate of 15% on all income (less tax rebate as applicable) received in or remitted to Malta from foreign sources, subject to a minimum tax liability of €15,000.